-Over the previous year, Terminal and Demolition activities associated with the development have complied with the Development Consent for Application SSD 5544 (dated 7 January 2014) and Development Consent for Modifications 1,2 and 3 (Demolition) of SSD 5544 (dated 10 August 2015).
+Over the previous year, Terminal and Demolition activities associated with the development have complied with the Development Consent for Application SSD 5544 (dated 7 January 2014) and the subsequent Development Consent for Modifications 1,2, 3, 4 and 5 (Demolition) associated with SSD 5544.

-The environmental management systems and activities developed from the EIS, SEE and the EPL and incorporating the consent conditions, have been effective and will be continued for the remaining period of demolition activities and continuing Terminal operations (land and wharf).
+It was regrettable that the Demolition project recorded five events in 2019 where the DDU's recorded dust results where above the agreed trigger point of 4.0g/m2/30days.
+Otherwise, the environmental management systems and activities developed from the EIS, SEE and the EPL (and incorporating the consent conditions requirements), have been effective and will be continued for the remaining period of the works associated with the capping of the ASC Containment Cell and continuing Terminal operations (land and wharf).